 On September 29, Marilyn Strickland for Congress released its first ad of the general election, a 30-second ad called “Recover Better,” which focuses on Marilyn’s experience leading Tacoma out of the Great Recession as mayor and her commitment to working with both parties to help the South Sound economy recover.

 Marilyn has a growing and diverse coalition of support for her campaign.
-Local and national leaders and organizations supporting Marilyn include: former Washington Governors Christine Gregoire and Gary Locke; Washington State Commissioner of Public Lands Hilary Franz; former Washington State Representative and former 10th CD candidate, Kristine Reeves; Congressman Derek Kilmer, WA-06; Congresswoman Suzan DelBene, WA-02; Congressman Rick Larsen, WA-01; WA State Senator Jeannie Darnielle; Victoria Woodards, Mayor of Tacoma; the 2nd Legislative District Democrats; the 30th Legislative District Democrats; The Coalition of Black Trade Unionists – Puget Sound Chapter; the International Longshore and Warehouse Union; the Seafarers International Union; the Laborer’s International Union of North America; the National Women’s Political Caucus; the Congressional Black Caucus PAC; ASPIRE PAC, the political arm of the Congressional Asian and Pacific American Caucus; the New Democrat Coalition Action Fund; House Majority Whip Jim Clyburn; The AAPI Victory Fund; and former presidential candidate Andrew Yang.
+Local and national leaders and organizations supporting Marilyn include: former Washington Governors Christine Gregoire and Gary Locke; Washington State Commissioner of Public Lands Hilary Franz; former Washington State Representative and former 10th CD candidate, Kristine Reeves; Congressman Derek Kilmer, WA-06; Congresswoman Suzan DelBene, WA-02; Congressman Rick Larsen, WA-01; WA State Senator Jeannie Darnielle; Victoria Woodards, Mayor of Tacoma; the 2nd Legislative District Democrats; the 30th Legislative District Democrats; The Coalition of Black Trade Unionists – Puget Sound Chapter; the International Longshore and Warehouse Union; the Seafarers International Union; the Laborer’s International Union of North America; the National Women’s Political Caucus; the Congressional Black Caucus PAC; ASPIRE PAC, the political arm of the Congressional Asian and Pacific American Caucus; the New Democrat Coalition Action Fund; House Majority Whip Jim Clyburn; and the AAPI Victory Fund.
 You can view the full list of endorsements here.

 If elected, Strickland will be the first African-American from the Pacific Northwest elected to Congress, and the first Korean-American woman to serve.
 Her first place finish in the August 4 primary election, and a general election survey of likely voters shows Marilyn with a strong lead and clear path to victory for November.